 - Tzafun (eating the matzah that had earlier been set aside as the afikomen dessert),

-- Bareikh (reciting the Grace after Meals, including the third cup of wine and the ritual opening of the door to Elijah, the harbinger of messianic tidings),
+- Bareikh (reciting the Grace after Meals, the birkat haMazon.
+This includes the third cup of wine and the ritual opening of the door to Elijah, the harbinger of messianic tidings),

 - Hallel (singing most of Hallel aloud, concluding with the fourth cup of wine), and